 Here is a functional example of a mail classification.

-For your information, all the images you see here with a small text below are generated with artificial intelligence algorithms.
+For your information, all images you see here with a small text below are generated an artificial intelligence algorithms.

 Slide 5: summary

-As you can see in these projects, we are at the top of the top of technical complexity, all the keys are met for it to fail.
+As you can see in these projects, we are at the top of the top of technical complexity, all factors are met for failure.

 This presentation is divided into 4 parts.

-In the first part we will introduce Deep learning and these issues.
+In the first part we will introduce Deep learning and related issues.

-In the 2nd part we will explain what we expect from a project in production with us at AXA France.
+In the 2nd part we will explain what we expect from a project in production at AXA France.

-Then in the 3rd part we will have fun making a recipe.
-Recipe of what to do to make a project fail.
-The idea is that we had experiences that helped us to improve.
+Then in the 3rd part we will have fun cooking a recipe.
+Recipe of what to do to make sure that an ML project will fail.
+The idea is to present to you some experiences that helped us to improve.

 Thus, in the 4th part, we learned lessons from these experiences that will allow us to be on the way to make a project run successfully.